 - – Before picking up a worm, rub a little dirt on your fingers.
-This not only hides any scents of insect or sunscreen but also makes holding onto a wiggly worm much easier.
+This not only hides any scents of insect repellent or sunscreen but also makes holding onto a wiggly worm easier.

 - – If the worm is too large, consider cutting it.
 Although, a whole worm will survive for longer than half.
 So only cut them if you are certain they are too large for the trout you are targeting.